If you would like any information or advice about joining Tonbridge Canoe Club please email the Membership Secretary (see details below).

 For safety reasons members must never paddle on their own, so you will need to join in with one or other of the club activities to progress further.
 The club will make every effort to arrange your beginner course at a time convenient to you, and of course we know that some people require more instruction and practice than others.
 If for some reason you are unable to attend your course dates we will try to accommodate you on a subsequent course when there are spaces available.
 However, it is your own responsibility to ensure that you attend all of the sessions and achieve the required standard on completion.
 Once the first two weeks of your allocated beginner course have passed your membership subscriptions are non-refundable.

-Potential new members with previous canoeing experience will be required to demonstrate their ability to the Committee's satisfaction.
+Potential new members with previous canoeing experience will be required to demonstrate their ability to the satisfaction of the Committee.
 This will normally take the form of an assessment on the water by one of our instructors at which we will make sure your skills are of the required standard.
 For safety reasons, if you are unable to do this, you will need to attend a beginner course and pass the assessment.

 back to top